Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 <picture><img alt="&nbsp;image not found: ArcDeco-BigPict-forces_annotated.jpg" src="../../../../_rsc/_img/ArcDeco/BigPict/ArcDeco-BigPict-forces_annotated.jpg" /></picture>
 </td><td>
       <p>The «<b>tearing X and Y axes</b>» in the intro were a two-dimension simplification for a figure of speech.</p>
-    <p>What seems first monolyth will be stretched and squeezed.</p>
+    <p>What seems the first united will be stretched and squeezed.</p>
 </td></tr></table>

 </details>

 <details><summary><h2><ins>&nbsp;Factors exposed&nbsp;</ins></h2></summary>
 <table><tr valign="top"><td width="45%">
-    <p>Software isn't raised in vacuum and there're agents/external forces:</p>
+    <p>Software isn't raised in a vacuum and there are agents/external forces:</p>
 <p>👯&thinsp;<b>Users</b> - whose wishes you ask direct or get through requirements</p>
 <p>🧑‍💼&thinsp;<a href="../../../mngmnt"><b>Management</b></a> &mdash; who shall facilitate and orchestrate the workflow</p>
 <p>🧪&thinsp;<a href="../../../QA" title="&nbsp;read-write: QA"><b>Quality Assurance</b></a> &mdash; tests</p>